 A Word of Warning

-Ashes mixed with water produces lye, which is alkaline and can be very painful when in contact with your skin.
-Always wear gloves and safety glasses when handling ashes mixed with water, and keep vinegar close by to neutralize the burn if it does come in contact with your skin.
+Anytime you handle ashes, hot or cold, always wear safety gloves.
+Ashes mixed with water produce lye, which is alkaline and can be very painful when in contact with your skin.
+Therefore, always wear gloves and safety glasses when handling ashes mixed with water.
+Keep vinegar close by to neutralize the burn if it comes in contact with your skin.

 Dispose of the Ashes

 If you don’t have the time or opportunity to recycle wood ash, or if you have too much and can’t reuse it all, here’s how you can dispose of it safely.

 Let the wood and ashes cool down completely.
 Don’t pour water into your fireplace; it could damage it.
 If necessary, smother the fire with sand or flour.
 And then, let the embers cool down for several hours.